Corey Dickerson Player Props: Nationals vs. Dodgers

 Corey Dickerson At The Plate

-- Dickerson has three doubles, two home runs and three walks while batting .333.
+- Dickerson is batting .294 with three doubles, two home runs and three walks.

-- Dickerson will look to extend his six-game hitting streak.
-He's batting .400 with one homer in his last outings.

-- Dickerson has gotten a hit in eight of 11 games this season (72.7%), with multiple hits twice.
+- Dickerson has gotten a hit in eight of 12 games this year (66.7%), with multiple hits twice.

-- He has hit a long ball in two of 11 games played this season, and in 6.1% of his plate appearances.
+- He has homered in two of 12 games played this year, and in 5.4% of his plate appearances.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.